ekaone/immer/docs/introduction.md

 ![immer-hd.png](/immer/img/immer.png)

-Using Immer is like having a personal assistant; he takes a letter (the current state) and gives you a copy (draft) to jot changes onto.
+Using Immer is like having a personal assistant; he takes a letter (the current state) and gives you a copy (draft) to not changes onto.
 Once you are done, the assistant will take your draft and produce the real immutable, final letter for you (the next state).

 ## Quick Example